Does TLS Email Encryption Meet Compliance Requirements?

 It would be simpler if the government’s guidelines and requirements spelled out exactly what types of encryption to use.
 However, there are good reasons why the laws are written ambiguously- they provide flexibility for organizations to implement technology consistent with their particular and unique business methods.

-The regulations described above leave the choice of security implementation up to the security officer, who must make choices based on a detailed risk analysis and evaluation of how the use of various technologies would impact business processes, profits, and risk profile.
+The regulations described above leave the choice of security implementation up to the security officer, who must make choices based on a detailed risk analysis and evaluation of how using various technologies would impact business processes, profits, and risk profile.

-In many cases, TLS satisfies compliance requirements.
-However, even if it meets requirements, businesses may want to opt for a stronger method of encryption to reduce liability.
+In many cases, TLS email encryption satisfies compliance requirements.
+However, even if it meets requirements, businesses may opt for a more robust method of encryption to reduce liability.
 At a minimum, TLS should be used for every email.
-To reduce risk, organizations should choose encryption technologies that are flexible and enable users to dial up the level of security for highly sensitive emails (like those that contain medical records or credit card data).
+To reduce risk, organizations should choose flexible encryption technologies that enable users to dial up the level of security for highly sensitive emails (like those that contain medical records or credit card data) and enable the use of TLS for less sensitive communications.

 What are the next steps?